Variational Embeddings for Many Body Quantum Systems

+The first term accounts for interactions between spins, while the latter represents a local magnetic field along the transverse direction $x$.
+We focus on bipartite systems where the \quantum \, partition has $J_i> 1$ and $J_i \ll 1$ in the \classic \, one.
+Interaction between partitions is $0<J_i<1$ and determines how entangled the two subsystems are.
+In the \classic \, partition the spins interact only weakly between each others.
+Therefore, a mean field ansatz or a uniform Jastrow \cite{Becca_Sorella_2017} provides a good approximation for this subspace.
+However, these models are not as accurate in the \quantum \, partition, due to the strong interactions.
+For this reason, we create an hybrid model combining a statevector for the \quantum \, partition with a uniform Jastrow for the \classic .
+The dependence of $\alpha$ upon $\bm{\eta}$ is introduced via a feed-forward neural network (FFNN).
+A detailed explanation of the hybrid models can be found in \cref{app:model}.

+To test this model, we consider $N_A =3$ spins in the \quantum \, partition and vary the \classic \, spin number.
+In this setting the total number of parameters of the hybrid model is 40, regardless of systems size.
+In the panel (a) of \cref{fig:ising_composite} we compare the accuracies of different classical variational ansatzes with our hybrid approach as a function of the total number of spins.
+We measure the relative error $\varepsilon_{\text{rel}} = |E_{\text{var}}-E_{0}|/ E_{0}$, where $E_{\text{var}}$ is the energy of the optimized model.
+The ground state energy $E_0$ is obtained exactly for systems up to 30 spins, while we consider Matrix Product States optimized with the Density Matrix Renormalization Group algorithm (DMRG, \cite{White_1992}) for the bigger ones.
+While more accurate models might be preferable at small system sizes, as the \classic \, subspace scales optimizing them becomes unfeasible, especially with higher-order optimizers \cite{Sorella_SR07}, as they have tens of thousands of parameters.
+More details about the choice of the systems and model optimization can be found in \cref{app:ising_details} and \cref{app:opt_details}.

-We explore the interplay between the quantum and the classical models in the context of variational ground state optimization using combinations of different classical and quantum ansatzes.
-For the \classic \, sub-space we compare a mean field ansatz, a Jastrow with nearest and next-to-nearest neighbors interaction, and Restricted Boltzmann Machines (RBMs) Neural Quantum State with a varying number of parameters \cite{carleo_solving_2017}.
-For the \quantum \, sub-space, we employ a hardware-efficient circuit with alternating layers of single-qubit $R_y$ rotations and two-qubit CNOT gates, as shown in \cref{fig:circ_sketch}.
-Increasing the circuit depth with more alternating layers improves the overall ansatz expressibility.
-We perform the optimization of the hybrid variational models using a state vector simulation with no noise and estimating expectation values with $10^4$ Monte Carlo samples.
-The results are reported in \cref{fig:ising_models}.
+Then, we fix the \classic \, spin number $N_B=10$ and we explore the interplay between the quantum circuits and the classical models.
+In the \quantum \, sub-space, we employ a hardware-efficient circuit with alternating layers of single-qubit $R_y$ rotations and two-qubit CNOT gates.
+These circuits are combined with a mean field ansatz, a uniform Jastrow with nearest and next-to-nearest neighbors interaction, and Restricted Boltzmann Machines (RBMs) Neural Quantum State \cite{carleo_solving_2017}.
+Panels (b) and (c) of \cref{fig:ising_composite} show the results and the circuit used, respectively.

-The plot shows that the final results depend on both the classical and quantum models, as expected.
-When the classical model has a limited expressibility, like in the mean-field and Jastrow case, the final accuracy of the results depends weakly on the depth of the quantum circuit.
-On the other hand, when a highly expressive classical ansatz is employed, the choice of quantum circuit depth is crucial to improve the accuracy of the final result.
-Indeed, when RBMs with a deep enough quantum circuit are considered, the method is able to reach an error on the final energy, which is compatible with the number of samples used to estimate it.
-Given the high expressive power obtained by combining the variational quantum circuits with a Neural Quantum State, we apply the hybrid method to study a molecular system.